 - numbness, tingling, burning pain, discomfort, or loss of feeling anywhere in your body;

 - pain or burning when you urinate;

-- redness, swelling, and pain on the palms of your hands or the soles of your feet.
+- pain, blisters, bleeding, or severe rash on the palms of your hands or the soles of your feet;

 - joint or muscle pain;